-Look at the BGA calendar .
+Look at our calendar .
 Preferably look for a vacant weekend, as there are fewer than 52 events per year, and look for a date that is not too close to the date of another event in your area.

-Send your proposed date to the BGA Tournament Coordinator (tourn-coord at britgo.org), to check it is acceptable, and get it reserved.
+Send your proposed date to our Tournament Coordinator (tournament-coordinator at britgo.org), to check it is acceptable, and get it reserved.
 It can be marked as provisional at first if you are not too sure to start with.

 Yes, Section 2 tells you a lot about setting up and running a tournament.

 Yes, Section 2 tells you about the various tournament systems you could consider.
 The most common is a Three Round McMahon system event on a single day, though varying from this could make your event unique and more interesting.

-You will need to do the local organisation; such as finding the venue, organising refreshments, and accepting entries, but the BGA can usually find someone to run the draw for you if you are inexperienced in running tournaments.
+You will need to do the local organisation; such as finding the venue, organising refreshments, and accepting entries, but we can usually find someone to run the draw for you if you are inexperienced in running tournaments.

-Yes, the BGA can provide a laptop computer and printer, together with the GoDraw program by Geoff Kaniuk.
+Yes, we can provide a laptop computer and printer, together with the GoDraw program by Geoff Kaniuk.
 It will also usually provide help in running the program.
 Contact Geoff to arrange its use (draw-program at britgo.org).

 There is an Excel spreadsheet available, produced by Ian Marsh, to help control registration and payments, which can run on your own computer.
 GoDraw now has a spreadsheet interface to load the tournament data.